ballerina-platform/module-ballerinax-mssql/ballerina/Module.md

 );
 ```

-Similarly in the sample below, the `mssql:Client` uses named parameters and it provides an unshared connection pool of the
+Similarly, in the sample below, the `mssql:Client` uses named parameters, and it provides an unshared connection pool of the
 [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool)
 type to be used within the client.
 For more details about connection pooling, see the [`sql` Module](https://docs.central.ballerina.io/ballerina/sql/latest).